charlie-haley/flux-capi-multi-tenant-demo/README.md

 │   └── cluster2.yaml
 └── manifests           # These manifests are deployed onto the various clusters, including workload and management.
     ├── _base
+    │   ├── base-namespace
-    │   ├── flux-system # The manifests needed to deploy flux │   └── ...
+    │   └── ...
     ├── cluster0
-    │   ├── monitoring
+    │   ├── foo-namespace
     │   └── ...
     ├── cluster1
-    │   ├── foo
+    │   ├── monitoring
     │   └── ...
     ├── cluster2
     │   └── ...
     └── management
-    │   ├── flux-system
-    │   └── ...
+    │   ├── flux-system # The manifests needed to deploy and configure Flux │   └── ...
 ```